 It is challenging to pass judgment on Carnival celebrations.
 I participated as a reveler and spectator, which allowed me to experience the many aspects of the talent symbolized as the essence of the culture.
 Nevertheless, discerning Christians must differentiate between right and wrong by aligning themselves with God's standards of righteousness rather than cultural influences.
 Utilizing the cultural artifacts of scripture offers an impartial perspective on moralism, immoralism, and sensuality.
 In (God's Word Translation, 1995/2010 Phil 1:10), disciples Paul and Timothy encourage believers in Christ to stand for principles that embody Christ, "you may approve what is excellent, and so be pure and blameless for the day of Christ."
 Moreover, in (1 Pet.
 4:4), Peter warns his disciples not to relent to fleshly desires rooted in sins of self-indulgence and the world in actions of drunkenness and hedonistic pleasure.
 Thus, the verse message counsels all believers in Christ.

 Trinidad and Tobago boast immense potential to attract tourists without compromising morals.
 Conceivably, the New Age philosophy influenced the interpretation of design, creativity, and how Trinbagonians should characterize the history and Caribbean cultural heritage.
-Groothuis (2016) expressed New Age as an assemblage of like-minded people committed to changing social and spiritual ideologies.
+Groothuis (2016) expressed the New Age as an assemblage of like-minded people committed to changing social and spiritual ideologies.

 Trinbagonians can curate music and portray creative costumes to reflect a more refined approach.
 The National Carnival Committee of Trinidad and Tobago (NCCTT) should reassess its judging criteria.
 NCCT should judge carnival bands on originality rather than images of Las Vegas or Brazilian carnival entertainers.
 These organizations should allow their masqueraders to choreograph synchronized steps and dance that define the uniqueness of their vision and creative display instead of gyrating and thrusting their bodies on each other.

 Bandleaders should embrace the glitz and color but avoid provocative attire.
-Soca artists play a vital role in sharing social commentaries and educating young people during the street parade.
+Soca artists are vital in sharing social commentaries and educating young people during the street parade.
 It is a lost art of this century to sing calypsos that delve into topics such as education, politics, carnival history, and world history.
 Trinbagonians can revive this lost art by encouraging Soca artists to perform calypsos that educate and inspire the masses.

 Grondin (2003) chronicle an aspect of hermeneutics as normalism.
 Herein, the name carnival encompasses different forms with unique characteristics that define the event's essence.
 While there is no singular, all-encompassing carnival, the term unifies diverse celebrations of common elements.
 Trinbagonians are free to embrace decency and personalize their expression of carnival culture.